 Disclaimer: This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 Thank you for supporting my work!

 What is Bánh Xèo?

 Whenever I feel homesick, Bánh Xèo always hits the spot.
-These Vietnamese crepe originates from Southern Vietnam but is popular streetfood in the rest of the country.
-In Vietnamese, Bánh refers everything with a dough.
+These Vietnamese crepe originates from Southern Vietnam but is a popular street food option in the rest of the country.
+In Vietnamese, Bánh refers to everything with dough.
 The literal translation of Xèo is sizzling, referring to the sound the batter makes when it hits the hot pan.

 Bánh Xèo are crispy, savory Vietnamese pancakes, traditionally filled with meat, vegetables and served with fresh herbs.
 This vegan version of Bánh Xèo uses mushroom and tofu as fillings, while keeping the recipe as authentic as possible.

 Ingredients of this vegan Banh Xeo

 - 150g (1 US cup) rice flour

 - 200ml (1 US cup) beer (or soda water)

 For the toppings, you'll need mushrooms, bean sprouts, and tofu.
 Some other common plant-based toppings are steamed mung beans, thinly sliced carrots, and other types of mushrooms.